Manuelaio/sv_benchmark/benchmark/README.md

 ```

-The outputs of each caller was merged in a single file both for [all SVs](https://github.com/Manuelaio/sv_benchmark/blob/main/benchmark/all_result.txt) both for [filterd SVs](https://github.com/Manuelaio/sv_benchmark/blob/main/benchmark/all_no_SD.txt) by segmental duplication and using `make_plot.R ` the precion-recall results could be plotted in stored in pdf file.
+The outputs of each caller was merged in a file both for [all SVs](https://github.com/Manuelaio/sv_benchmark/blob/main/benchmark/all_result.txt) and in a file for [cleaned SVs](https://github.com/Manuelaio/sv_benchmark/blob/main/benchmark/all_no_SD.txt) from segmental duplication and using `make_plot.R ` the precion-recall results could be plotted in stored in pdf file.

 The resulting SV calls of the 5 detection tools were merged into one  set using SURVIVOR after SV2 genotyping